Smoothing Policies and Safe Policy Gradients: Smooth Policy Gradient

 \subsection{Policy Hessian}

-We now show that the policy Hessian $\Hess J(\vtheta)$ for a smoothing policy has bounded spectral norm.
-First, we write the policy Hessian for a general parametric policy as follows: \begin{restatable}{lemma}{polhess} \citep[][equation 6]{kakade2002natural} Given a twice-differentiable parametric policy $\pi_{\vtheta}$, the policy Hessian is:
+We now show that the Hessian of the performance measure $\Hess J(\vtheta)$ for a smoothing policy has bounded spectral norm.
+We start by writing the policy Hessian for a general parametric policy as follows.
+The result is well known~\citep{kakade2001optimizing}, but we report a proof in Appendix~\ref{app:pol} for completeness.
+Also, note that our smoothing-policy assumption is weaker than the typical one (uniformly bounded policy derivatives).
+See Appendix~\ref{sec:leibniz} for details. \begin{restatable}{proposition}{polhess} Let $\pi_{\vtheta}$ be a smoothing policy.
+The Hessian of the performance measure is:

-\end{restatable} \begin{proof} {The first derivation was provided in~\citep{kakade2001optimizing}, we restate it for the sake of clarity.} We first compute the Hessian of the state-value function: